International Journal of Chemical Studies

 How to cite this article:

-Khichar M, Kumbhat S and Prakash A. Ultrasonication assisted studies of defluoridation from drinking water using aluminium hydroxide and its acetate derivatives.
-International Journal of Chemical Studies.
-2016; 4(6): 44-50.
+Khichar M, Kumbhat S, Prakash A. Ultrasonication assisted studies of defluoridation from drinking water using aluminium hydroxide and its acetate derivatives.
+Int J Chem Stud 2016;4(6):44-50.